Vuate Karawalevu: Club career

-Whilst under contract at the Roosters, he played for the Kaiviti Silktails in the Ron Massey Cup in 2021.
+While under contract at the Roosters, he played for the Kaiviti Silktails in the Ron Massey Cup in 2021-2023.

 Karawalevu also played in 2021 for the Roosters Jersey Flegg Cup side.

 Playing as a er he scored 7 tries in just 6 games for the North Sydney Bears in the 2022 NSW Cup.

 International career

 In October 2022 Karawalevu was named in the Fiji squad for the 2021 Rugby League World Cup.

 In October 2022 he made his international début for the Fiji Bati side against Italy.

+In October 2023 Karawalevu has rejoined the 15-a-side game with the NSW Waratahs ahead of the 2024 Super Rugby Pacific campaign on a two-year deal.

+After not being given enough game time at the Waratahs, he was being recruited by the Fijian Drua for the 2025 Super Rugby Pacific season scoring 4 tries in his debut season.